HEAL-SWIN: A Vision Transformer On The Sphere: Datasets

 \section{Datasets}

-For our experiments we use the WoodScape~\cite{woodscape2019} and the SynWoodScape~\cite{sekkat2022} dataset.
-Note that we used the 2k samples which were published at \url{https://drive.google.com/drive/folders/1N5rrySiw1uh9kLeBuOblMbXJ09YsqO7I} at the time of writing, instead of the full 80k samples.
-In all experiments, we split the available samples randomly (but consistently across models and runs) into 80\% training data and 20\% validation data.
+\paragraph{WoodScape and SynWoodScape} For our experiments we use the WoodScape~\cite{woodscape2019} and the SynWoodScape~\cite{sekkat2022} dataset.
+Note that we used the 2k samples which were published at the time of writing\footnote{\url{https://drive.google.com/drive/folders/1N5rrySiw1uh9kLeBuOblMbXJ09YsqO7I}}, instead of the full 80k samples.
+In all experiments, we split the available samples randomly (but consistently across models and runs) into 80\

-For the semantic segmentation task, we use the 10 classes for which semantic masks are provided in the WoodScape dataset and two different subsets of the 25 classes for the SynWoodScape dataset.
-Table~\ref{tab:subset_classes} shows the relation between the 25 original classes and the classes in our two subsets.
-See Figure~\ref{fig:class_hists} for the class prevalences in the different datasets.
-Examples for the inconsistent semantic masks in the WoodScape dataset mentioned in the main text can be found in Figure~\ref{fig:ws_problems}.

-In the 2021 CVPR competition for segmentation of the WoodScape dataset~\cite{ramachandran2021}, pixels which are labeled with the dominant \emph{void} class in the ground truth were excluded from the mIoU used for ranking.
+In the 2021 CVPR competition for segmentation of the WoodScape dataset~\cite{ramachandran2021}, pixels that are labeled with the dominant \emph{void} class in the ground truth were excluded from the mIoU used for ranking.
 Therefore, many teams excluded the void class from their training loss, resulting in random predictions for large parts of the image.
 This shortcoming was noted in~\cite{ramachandran2021}, but the evaluation score could not be changed after the competition had been published.
 Given these circumstances, we decided to include the \emph{void} class into our training loss but exclude it from the mean over classes in the mIoU to more accurately reflect the performance of our models on the more difficult classes.
 However, this also means that our results cannot be directly compared to the results of the competition.

 The same problem does not arise for the SynWoodScape dataset and our two variants since their class lists include all major structures in the image, leading to a much reduced prevalence of the void class.
 Therefore, we include all classes in the mIoU for these datasets.